 Today, there are pink pigeons and geckos which you can encounter on a visit to the island.
 Pods of dolphins can be sometimes still be encountered in Tamarin Bay.

-There is also a crocodile and giant tortoise park on Mauritius, however, there are no giant tortoises or crocodiles or even poisonous snakes or scorpions found on the island in nature.
+There is also a crocodile and giant tortoise park on Mauritius, however, in nature there are no giant tortoises or crocodiles or even poisonous snakes or scorpions found on the island.

 Mauritius Facts | Mauritius Economy

 The Mauritian economy is based mainly on tourism, sugar, fish processing, textile manufacturing as well as financial and IT services.
 Mauritius also houses some of the most advanced tuna processing facilities in the world.
-About one quarter of the Mauritius canned tuna is exported to the EU.
+About one quarter of the canned tuna processed in Mauritius is exported to the EU.

 Sugarcane, tea, corn, potatoes and bananas are the main agricultural products in Mauritius.
 Pineapple plantations can also be seen all over the island.